 Stem Cells Therapy for Chronic Kidney Disease

 For those suffering from moderate to late/terminal stage kidney failure, allogeneic cell therapy can help them by eliminating the need for dialysis or decreasing the frequency of dialysis.
-For patients with early stage of renal failure or kidney disease, stem cell therapy can reverse kidney damage and prevent further damage to renal function.
-Our functional regenerative medical treatments using enhanced renal stem cells gives the patients an assurance that he/she will continue living his/her normal life without worrying about worsening of his/her kidneys or spreading to cause other issues such as heart disease, (heart attacks), pancreas failure (diabetic nephropathy) and other complications.[3]
+For patients with early-stage renal failure or kidney disease, stem cell therapy can reverse kidney damage and prevent further damage to renal function.
+Our functional regenerative medical treatments using enhanced renal stem cells assure the patients that they will continue living their normal lives without worrying about the worsening of their kidneys or spreading to cause other issues such as heart disease (heart attacks), pancreas failure (diabetic nephropathy), and other complications.[3]

-Stop Failing Kidneys with MSC+ Renal Stem Cells
+Stop Failing Kidneys with UC-MSC+ Renal Stem Cells

-The protocol needed to treat kidney patients depends entirely on many factors including patient age, health and stage of kidney damage.
-Approved patients will require several stage infusions of enhanced MSC+ Renal Stem cells derived from Cord tissue-derived stem cells for 14-21 nights in Bangkok.
-Due to varying degrees of kidney function and physical degeneration, our medical team will need to review any patient medical files before acceptance.
-Once our review is complete, we can offer a detailed treatment plan that includes the complete treatment steps, including an exact number of nights required along with the total and fixed medical related costs.
+The protocol needed to treat kidney patients depends entirely on factors such as patient age, health, and stage of kidney damage.
+Candidates for treatment will require several stage infusions of enhanced UC-MSC+ Renal Stem cells derived from Cord tissue-derived stem cells along with renal system-specific growth factors, which are isolated and cultured in our lab.
+Due to varying degrees of kidney function and physical degeneration, our medical team must review the patient’s current medical test results.
+Once the review is complete, we can offer a detailed treatment plan that includes the complete treatment steps, the exact number of nights required, and the total and fixed medical-related costs.

-Total Treatment time needed: estimated 2 week protocol (depending on the severity of the underlying injury).
-Late stage kidney patients or patients with frequent dialysis may require multiple stages to be effective in dialysis cessation and reversal of kidney disease.
+Total Treatment time needed: The protocol is estimated to take two weeks (depending on the severity and stage of diagnosis).
+Late-stage kidney patients or patients with frequent dialysis may not qualify for treatment or require multiple stages to be effective in cessation of dialysis and reversing kidney disease.

 Our non-surgical cell-based treatment for renal failure & kidney dysfunction will require a minimum of 14 nights in Bangkok.
-Due to the varying degrees of Kidney damage and the stage/severity of the underlying disease, our medical team and Nephrologists will need to qualify the potential patients’ needs before a detailed treatment protocol can be provided.
-Upon approval and acceptance, a detailed treatment plan will be provided that includes specifics and daily calendar for the entire treatment plan along with the fixed medical related expenses (excluding accommodations or flights).
-To begin the qualification process for our multi-stage treatment protocol for CKD, Polycystic Kidney disease or Kidney/Renal Failure, please prepare your recent medical records such as Radiology from CT Scan or Ultrasound Scans with biochemistry results (bloodtests) and contact us today.
+Due to the varying degrees of Kidney damage and the stage/severity of the underlying disease, our medical team and nephrologists will need to evaluate a patient’s needs before medical recommendations can be made and detailed treatment protocol can be provided.
+Upon approval and acceptance, a thorough treatment plan will be provided, including specifics and a daily calendar for the entire treatment plan, along with the fixed medical-related expenses (excluding accommodations or flights).
+To begin the qualification process for our multi-stage treatment protocol for CKD, Polycystic Kidney disease, or Kidney/Renal Failure, please prepare your recent medical records that include Radiology from CT Scan or Renal Ultrasound along with biopsy results (if available) and biochemistry results (blood tests) and contact us today.

 Published Clinical Citations